ricarojas/project-3/README.md

 ### Approach

 1. Find data source for Prevelance of Disabilities.
-2. Extract data from website of choice see **Data Sources** section of this document.
+2. Extract data from the chosen website **Data Sources** section of this document.

+- After extraction open the .xls in Numbers and using the export function to generate individual files for each of the tables.
+Focusing on Table_1.1-Table 1
+- Renamed them to their appropriate states for easier referencing.

 3. Massage the data.
 Needed to take the xls, transform it to a .csv using Numbers.
 This split the sheets into individual csv files.
-4. Using python and pandas to cleanup the data, and remove any unwated headings.
+4. Using python and pandas to cleanup the data, and remove any unwated headings / other unwanted infromation.

-5. Using pandas to output the clean data to a new csv for upload to MongoDB.
+- run each of the clean*up*\*.ipynb to generate the CleanData files again.

-6. Using the command line and mongoimport to import the new csv to MongoDB.
+5. Using the command line and mongoimport to import the new csv to MongoDB.
 Commands can be found in the **Importing data into MongoDB** section of this file.
+6. Check data using check_data.ipynb simply confirms data has been created and is accesible.

+If you would like to run this locally, please see the section **Running FLASK**

-### Technologies Used
+### Languages and Technologies Used

 - Python
 - MongoDb
 - Python Flask
 - HTML / CSS
+- Javascript

 ### Data Sources